nghin/vacsf.org.dev/_posts/meditations/2016-03-06-Missing-Gods-Grace.md

 > <sup>15</sup>And regard the patience of our Lord as salvation, just as also our dear brother Paul wrote to you, according to the wisdom given to him,  <sup>16</sup>speaking of these things in all his letters.
 Some things in these letters are <strong><u>hard to understand</u></strong>, things the ignorant and unstable <strong><u>twist to their own destruction</u></strong>, as they also do to the rest of the scriptures.  <sup>17</sup>Therefore, dear friends, since you have been forewarned, be on your guard that you do not get led astray by the error of these unprincipled men and <strong><u>fall from your firm grasp on the truth</u></strong>.  <sup>18</sup>But grow in the grace and knowledge of our Lord and Savior Jesus Christ.
 To him be the honor both now and on that eternal day (2 Peter 3:15-18).

-A pastor preached a sermon, which was posted on youtube titled <em>"Do not take advantage of God's grace,"</em> citing the 2 Peter 3:15-18 verses quoted above.
+A pastor preached a sermon, which was posted on youtube titled <em>"Do not abuse God's grace,"</em> citing the 2 Peter 3:15-18 verses quoted above.
 These verses were used to support the concept of falling from grace according to common interpretation.
 The citing of these verses in the sermon's context erred in several aspects.

 - They do not talk of falling from grace, but of falling from a firm grasp on the truth.
 The context around it shows Paul was warning his audience of those who distorted Scriptures.
 - They do not talk of <em>"unrepentant actions"</em> but of the apostle's call to the audience to be on guard against erroneous doctrine.